Meet the Family at Our Cornish Business - Trewithen Dairy

 Francis Clarke

 Meet Francis Clarke.
-Owner and Director of Trewithen Dairy.
+Current Chief Procurement Officer of Trewithen Dairy.
+Francis has been involved in the business for over 15 years.
 Passionate about dairy and sustainability, you’ll often find Francis waxing lyrical about the carbon neutral potential of regenerative farming or the latest developments in electric vehicles!
 In his personal time, Francis enjoys running on the Cornish coast path and spending time with his wife and three children on the Cornish beaches – he feels most alive when outdoors – favourite quote is ‘there’s no such thing as bad weather, only inappropriate clothing’.

 Trewithen CEO Francis Clark sat on a truck in the farm